arjunvynipadath/docs/SRPT_README.txt

 OR

-+ You can edit /etc/infiniband/openib.conf to load srp driver and srp HA daemon automatically ie. set SRP_LOAD=yes, and SRPHA_ENABLE=yes
++ You can edit /etc/infiniband/openib.conf to load srp driver and srp HA daemon automatically ie. set SRP_LOAD=yes, SRP_DAEMON_ENABLE=yes, and SRPHA_ENABLE=yes
 + To set up and use high availability feature you need dm-multipath driver and multipath tool
-+ Please refer to OFED-1.x SRP's user manual for more in-details instructions on how-to enable/use HA feature
++ Please refer to OFED-1.5.1 SRP's user manual for more in-details instructions on how-to enable/use HA feature (OFED-1.5.1/docs/srp_release_notes.txt)

 Here is an example of srp target setup file